luketurnbull/august-activities/activity-3/README.md

 - [x] Store search in Zustand store so it doesn't clear when navigating to a different page
 - [x] Add error if no name is entered on the splash page
 - [ ] Show state of no search results

-## Would be nice to have
+- [ ] Add Cool splash page - maybe a 3D models of stars that move with the cursor
 - [ ] Add Framer Motion for animations
-- [ ] Add Cool splash page - maybe a 3D models of stars that move with the cursor
-- [ ] Store search history in Zustand store and display in dropdown

 ## Aims